lee-orr/lee-orr/site/src/content/storytelling-timeline/among-the-stars.md

 ---
 title: Among The Stars
-summary: An animated song, featuring the voice of Kayla Ironside as Syd
+summary: Featuring the voice of Kayla Ironside as Syd, this is a song about taking the next big step.
 date: 2022-07-09
 tags: acting singing 3d writing animation
 image: storytelling_images/among_the_stars.webp